 References: B3.6 Siting, construction, modification, operation, and decommissioning of facilities for small-scale research and development projects; conventional laboratory operations (such as preparation of chemical standards and sample analysis); and small-scale pilot projects (generally less than 2 years) frequently conducted to verify a concept before demonstration actions, provided that construction or modification would be within or contiguous to a previously disturbed or developed area (where active utilities and currently used roads are readily accessible).
 Not included in this category are demonstration actions, meaning actions that are undertaken at a scale to show whether a technology would be viable on a larger scale and suitable for commercial development.

-Justification: The activity consists of university-scale research aimed at investigating thermal stratification, thermal striping, and neutronic and thermal-hydraulic coupling for low Prantl number fluids such as sodium.
+Justification: The activity consists of university-scale research aimed at investigating electromagnetic pump performance for use in sodium fast reactors.